Skip to Content

 Elliot was born a perfect little boy.
 I was lucky enough that I was able to produce lots of breastmilk, and it felt really good to be able to raise Elliot on 100% breastmilk for the first few months of his life.
 I pumped and bottle fed him about 75% of the time, and nursed the rest of the time.

 I pumped so that Elliot’s dad could be more involved in his feedings, so that family could come babysit and give me a little break, and also because nursing wasn’t this magical thing that everyone made it out to be.
 It hurt.
 A lot.
 Like, toe-curling pain when Elliot latched on.
-The pain went away as he got a little bigger, but there was still lots of tenderness.
+The pain went away as he grew, but there was still lots of tenderness.
 It’s bound to happen when someone is sucking on a sensitive part of your body for hours.

 Introducing Solid Food